mahmoudalismail/mahmoudalismail.github.io/README.md

-personal_portfolio
+Mahmoud Alismail
 ==================

-Mahmoud Alismail personal portfolio
+This is Mahmoud Alismail personal portfolio.
+I am available in December 2016 for full-time employment.
+Please do not hesitate to contact me.